 The Division of Clinical Rehabilitation and Mental Health Counseling was formerly known as Rehabilitation Counseling and Psychology.

-In carrying out this mission, the faculty of the Division has the obligation to acquire, discover, preserve, synthesize, and transmit knowledge; to serve as models of professional leadership, and to create a culture of educational excellence that will nurture students’ intellectual and ethical development.
-Students have the responsibility to fully engage in an educational process of research, free inquiry, and personal responsibility and to become foremost practitioners, scholars, researchers, and leaders in the profession of rehabilitation and mental health counseling.
+In carrying out this mission, the faculty of the division has the obligation: (i) to discover, preserve, synthesize, and transmit knowledge; (ii) to be models of professional leadership; and (iii) to create a culture of educational excellence that nurtures students’ intellectual and ethical development.
+Students have the responsibility to fully engage in an educational process of research, free inquiry, and personal responsibility and to become practitioners, scholars, researchers, and leaders in the profession of clinical rehabilitation counseling and mental health counseling.

 - Practice effectively within a community model using current best practices;